Pullbacks of metric bundles and Cannon-Thurston maps: Hyperbolic metric spaces

 \item {\bf Gromov boundary or sequential boundary.} Suppose $X$ is a hyperbolic metric space in the sense of Gromov and $p\in X$.
 Let $\mathcal S$ be the set of all sequences $\{x_n\}$ in $X$ such that $\lim_{i,j\map \infty}(x_i.x_j)_p=\infty$.
 All such sequences are said to converge to infinity.
 On $\mathcal S$ we define an equivalence relation where $\{x_n\}\sim \{y_n\}$ if and only if $\lim_{i,j\map \infty}(x_i.y_j)_p=\infty$ for some (any) base point $p\in X$.
 The {\em Gromov boundary or the sequential boundary} $\partial_s X$ of $X$, as a set, is defined to be $\mathcal S/\sim$. \end{enumerate} \end{defn}

-{\bf Notation.} (1) The equivalence class of a geodesic ray or a quasigeodesic ray $\alpha$ in $\partial X$ or $\partial_q X$ is denoted by $\alpha(\infty)$.
-It is customery to fix a base point and require that all the rays start from there to define $\partial X$ and $\partial_q X$ but it is not essential.
+{\bf Notation and convention.} (1) The equivalence class of a geodesic ray or a quasigeodesic ray $\alpha$ in $\partial X$ or $\partial_q X$ is denoted by $\alpha(\infty)$.
+It is customary to fix a base point and require that all the rays start from there to define $\partial X$ and $\partial_q X$ but it is not essential.